-Title: D/506/1939 Understand the legal context of business Level: 3 Credit Value: 6 GLH: 44 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the legal framework within which businesses operate 1.1 Explain the legal requirements of different types of business 1.2 Describe the roles and powers of government departments and agencies in regulating business 1.3 Explain the legal provisions relating to intellectual property Understand the principles of business governance 2.1 Explain the corporate governance statutory framework of a business 2.2 Explain the roles and responsibilities of an organisation's governing body 2.3 Explain the financial reporting requirements of an organisation Understand how contract law affects a business 3.1 Explain the elements of a valid business contract 3.2 Analyse different types of contracts 3.3 Explain the difference between negligence and liability 3.4 Explain the liabilities and entitlements of sellers and purchasers of goods and services Understand the requirements of employment law 4.1 Describe the sources, institutions and enforcement systems for individual employment rights 4.2 Explain the features of types of worker and employment contracts for service 4.3 Explain the implications of contracts of service and contracts for service
+Title: D/506/1939 Understand the legal contextof business

+Level: 3 Credit Value: 6 GLH: 44 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the legal framework within which businesses operate 1.1 Explain the legal requirements of different types of business 1.2 Describe the roles and powers of government departments and agencies in regulating business 1.3 Explain the legal provisions relating to intellective legal provisions 2.
+Understand the principles of business governance intellectual property 2.1 Explain the corporate governance statutory framework of a business 2.2 Explain the roles and responsibilities of an organisation's governing body 2.3 Explain the financial reporting requirements of an organisation 3.
+Understand how contract law affects a business 3.1 Explain the elements of a valid business contract 3.2 Analyse different types of contracts 3.3 Explain the difference between negligence and liability 3.4 Explain the liabilities and entitlements of sellers and purchasers of goods and services 4.
+Understand the requirements of employment law 4.1 Describe the sources, institutions and enforcement systems for individual employment rights 4.2 Explain the features of types of worker and employment contracts forservice 4.3 Explain the implications of contractsof service and contracts for service

+4.4 Explain the implications of different types of employment status

+4.5 Explain the requirements for an

+organisation for health and safety

+4.6 Explain the requirements for an

+organisation for equality and diversity

+4.7 Explain the implications for an

+organisation of wrongful dismissal,

+unfair dismissal and redundancy

+4.8 Describe the impact of human rights

+legislation on the employment

+Additional information about this wait relationship

+Additional information about this unit

+N/A

-4.4 Explain the implications of different types of employment status 4.5 Explain the requirements for an organisation for health and safety 4.6 Explain the requirements for an organisation for equality and diversity 4.7 Explain the implications for an organisation of wrongful dismissal, unfair dismissal and redundancy 4.8 Describe the impact of human rights legislation on the employment relationship Additional information about this unit N/A Unit aim (s) This unit aims to develop knowledge and understanding regarding the legal context of business.
+Unit aim (s) This unit aims to develop knowledge and understanding regarding the legal context of

+business.
 Upon completion of this unit, learners will have developed an understanding of the legal framework within which businesses operate.
 Learners will also have an awareness of the key principles of business governance, the impact of contract law on business, and the requirements of employment law.

+Assessment requirements specified business.
+Upon completion of this unit, learners will have developed an understanding of the legal framework within which businesses operate.
+Learners will also have an awareness of the key principles of business governance, the impact of contract law on business, and the

+Assessment requirements specified bya sector or regulatory body (if appropriate) business.
+Upon completion of this unit, learners will have developed an understanding of the legal framework within which businesses operate.
+Learners will also have an awareness of the key principles of business governance, the impact of contract law on business, and the requirements of employment law.

-Assessment requirements specified by a sector or regulatory body (if appropriate) N/A Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards
+bya sector or regulatory body (if appropriate) Details of the relationship of the business.
+Upon completion of this unit, learners will have developed an understanding of the legal framework within which businesses operate.
+Learners will also have an awareness of the key principles of business governance, the impact of contract law on business, and the requirements of employment law.
+N/A Business & Administration (2013) National

+bya sector or regulatory body (if appropriate) business.
+Upon completion of this unit, learners will have developed an understanding of the legal framework within which businesses operate.
+Learners will also have an awareness of the key principles of business governance, the impact of contract law on business, and the requirements of employment law.
+N/A